dalehenrich/filetree/README.md

 *Monticello repository for directory-based Monticello packages enabling the use of git, svn, etc. for managing Smalltalk source code.*

+## IMPOTANT NOTE:

+**If you already have FileTree installed in your image before 6/12/2012 (SHA: ece58e82dc803001578f7d40c2c6a61fbb0066c2) you will need to revert the Monticello package (restoring the MCMethodDefinition>>= method) BEFORE or AFTER upgrading.**

 ## Installing

 The current version of **FileTree** has been tested in GemStone2.4.4.1 (GLASS 1.0-beta.8.7.1), Pharo1.3 and Squeak4.3 and is